AaronKGoldman/Reproducible-Research/README.md

 ##Step 1 ##Code for reading in the dataset and/or processing the data

-# Set the working directory to the folder containing your file
+# Set the working directory to the folder containing the file
 setwd("C:/Users/milli/OneDrive/Desktop/")

 # Read the CSV file